catalinpit/hashnode/ckmyfyw4d07m18ts13a8pg8jg.md

 # 19. [Codewars](https://www.codewars.com)
 Similar to CoderByte, Codewars allows you to practice programming concepts through programming exercises.

 There are a plethora of coding exercises to choose from.
 Moreover, you can choose between a multitude of programming languages to solve the problems.
-Codewars provides a fun, valuable and efficient way to practice your knowledge or learn new concepts1
+Codewars provides a fun, valuable and efficient way to practice your knowledge or learn new concepts!

 # 20. [Bento](https://bento.io/)
 Bento is a platform where you can choose between 100+ web development topics.
 The best part of it?
 They are free!